 - 4.9 The Kirkcaldy Area accounts for 35% of Fife's employment in Human Health and Social Work Activities (7,000 jobs), 22.5% of jobs in Public Administration (2,250 jobs) and 21.4% of Fife's employment in Wholesale and Retail Trade (4,500 jobs). - 4.10 In 2022/23 there were 542 participants from the Kirkcaldy Area on employability programmes commissioned by Opportunities Fife.
 Currently Fife Council's employability services are working with 113 people in the committee area.
 The area saw the 3rd highest instances of pupil engagement with Culture of Enterprise activities organised by the council (7,950 instances of engagement compared with 6,835 the year before). - 4.11 The Kirkcaldy Area had the largest number of business start-ups supported by Business Gateway Fife (116) in 2022/23.
 This support helped create 147 jobs and over £3m turnover. - 4.12 Whilst Burntisland town centre has one of the lowest rates of unoccupied retail and service units in Fife (11.7%), Kirkcaldy has the highest (24.9%).
 Whilst Burntisland's vacancy rate fell between 2019 and 2023, Kirkcaldy saw its town centre vacancy rate increase. - 4.13 Town centre businesses in the Kirkcaldy Area received the highest number and amount of grants from the Town Centre Building Improvement Grant Scheme 9 grants were awarded to the value of £77,473.
 Funding from the Scottish Government's Place-Based Investment Programme also supported phase 2 of the refurbishment of 9 Esplanade by the Kings Theatre Trust which was completed in autumn 2023. - 4.14 The former Postings Shopping Centre between Hunter Street and Hill Street in Kirkcaldy has now been completely demolished and the site levelled ahead of a proposed town centre housing development by the current owner of up to 300 apartments. - 4.15 The former Kitty's nightclub on the corner of Hunter Street and Wemyssfield in Kirkcaldy has also been demolished and the site levelled after the vacant building was destroyed by fire and deemed dangerously unstable in September 2023. - 4.16 Work is nearing completion on the redevelopment of the former Co-op gap site in the Merchants Quarter of Kirkcaldy High Street.
-The new development comprises 39 new flats and ground level commercial premises, one of which will be occupied by Fife Federation of Tenants & Residents Association (FFOTRA), with the remaining two units serving as Independent Living Advice Hubs providing multi-agency support services. - 4.17 The second phase of Kirkcaldy's Waterfront Improvements was completed in autumn 2023.
+The new development comprises 39 new flats and ground level retail premises. - 4.17 The second phase of Kirkcaldy's Waterfront Improvements was completed in autumn 2023.
 A business case for the demolition of Kirkcaldy's multi-storey car park is being produced; although funding for the site's demolition and restoration has still to be secured. - 4.18 The Adam Smith Theatre officially reopened in September 2023 following a £7.8m refurbishment.
 Facilities include a new creative hub and design suite, revitalised café, function suites and meeting room spaces, and refurbished auditorium. - 4.19 The number of people visiting Kirkcaldy and Mid Fife during 2022 increased by 46.6% compared with the previous year, with visitor numbers returning to 93.2% of the 2019 prepandemic level.
 A specific promotional campaign for Kirkcaldy was delivered to coincide with the Adam Smith tercentenary celebrations.

-[ Note: Figures are given for the Kirkcaldy Committee Area unless otherwise stated.
+[\ Note: Figures are given for the Kirkcaldy Committee Area unless otherwise stated.
 Where data are not available at this level, figures are given for the Kirkcaldy & Cowdenbeath UK Parliamentary Constituency Area (UKPCA) or Kirkcaldy Scottish Parliamentary Constituency Area (SPCA).
 Tourism data are given for Kirkcaldy & Mid-Fife which constitutes the area covered by the Levenmouth and Heartlands of Fife Local Tourist Associations.]